MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-enterprise-licenses.md

 ### Delay in the activation of Enterprise License of Windows 10

 This is by design.
-Windows 10 has a built-in cache to help with the volume of calls coming to determine the upgrades of Windows 10 devices.

-This cache stores three-day values, including responses that indicate that the device is not eligible for an upgrade.
-When a device makes the call to check for upgrade eligibility on behalf of the signed user with a qualifying license, it can take three days and the delay for the subscription purchase to go through OMS into the system that masters Windows 10 licenses.
+Windows 10 and Windows 11 has a built-in cache that is used when determining upgrade eligibility, including responses that indicate that the device is not eligible for an upgrade.
+It can take up to four days after a qualifying purchase before the upgrade eligibility is enabled and the cache expires.